B. T. Gunn: What Culture Pro Wrestling/Defiant Wrestling (20172019)

 On 18 February at Chain Reaction, Gunn joined Team Defiant (Rampage, Martin Kirby, Travis Banks and Primate) who defeated Team IPW (Austin Aries, No Funne Dunne, Mark Haskins, Kyle Fletcher and Mark Davis).
+For IGPW, he has faced Eric Young, Kez Evans, Jason Reed, challenged for the ACME Comic Con Interpromotional Championship and faced Andrew Inch for the Union of European Wrestling Alliances European Heavyweight Championship at a cross-promotion event with the Fife Pro Wrestling Asylum.